DayaKaramiteva/MultiplyTask/README.md

   #### Example (Algorithm)
   `curl http://localhost:LOCAL_PORT_CHOICE/multiply/NUMBER1/NUMBER2` where NUMBER1 and NUMBER2 are your big number choices i.e. `curl http://localhost:12345/multiply/5/-6543245678`

+  Тhe result should be:
+  Algorithm implementation result is: -32716228390

   You can also type this in the web browser url: